r00t-3xp10it/meterpeter/README.md

      Remark:
      -------
      meterpeter.ps1 delivers Dropper/Payload using python3 http.server.
-IF attacker has python3 installed
+IF attacker has python3 installed.
      If NOT then the payload (Client) its written in Server Local Working Directory to be Manualy Deliver ..

      Remmnenber to close the http.server terminal after the target have recived the two files (Dropper & Client)